senmutlu/8_wwek_sql_challenge_data_with_danny/README.md

 # 8_wwek_sql_challenge_data_with_danny
 My Solutions to Week SQL Challenge

+ABOUT

-Learning SQL was new in shaping my data analyst career.
-[Danny Ma's SQL challenges](https://8weeksqlchallenge.com/) aimed at enhancing problem-solving skills, are featured in this repository alongside my solutions.
-Keep in mind the diverse ways to approach these tasks.
-While using Snowflake, some solutions may not translate to other SQL platforms due to function differences.
+Learning SQL was something new in shaping my data analyst career.
+[Danny Ma's SQL](https://8weeksqlchallenge.com/), which aims to improve its problem solving capabilities, includes the solutions as well as the talent details in this repository.
+I've included different approaches to approaching these tasks.
+While Postgresql is running, some solution may not be translated to other SQL platforms due to functional differences.

+[Case Study 1](https://8weeksqlchallenge.com/case-study-1/), skill test included;Ranking(Window Functions), Join Statments,Common Table Expressions (CTEs), Case Statements, Dates and Scalar functions.